-Nearly one third of CBP’s workforce are veterans, so CBP considers veteran issues, CBP issues.
+Nearly one-third of CBP’s workforce are veterans, therefore CBP considers veteran issues, CBP issues.
 This significant veteran workforce is invaluable to our agency, bringing a unique skillset, knowledge base and sense of camaraderie to our mission.

 Relevant Veteran Statistics*

-- 78% admit being unaware of their Veterans Affairs (VA) benefits
+- 78% admit to being unaware of their VA benefits.

-- With over 500 forms in the VA archive, many are confused on how to complete paperwork
+- There are over 500 forms in the VA archive.

-- Veterans receiving VHA care from 2005 - 2016, experienced a decreased suicide rate
+- Veterans receiving Veteran health Administration care between 2005 and 2016 experienced a decreased suicide rate.

 *Source statistics: Rand.org, IAVA.org and VA.gov